Skip to content

 Per-module knowledge

-modules map generates template-based module-design, stack, security and standards artifacts under architecture/modules/<id>/, with front matter and code: ownership globs.
+modules map generates template-based module-design, stack, security and standards artifacts under knowledge/tech/modules/<id>/, with front matter and code: ownership globs.

 Module-aware context & explain